Trinity Emergency Plan

 Step 4 Crisis Management Team Co-Chairs Continue Notification

-The Trinity Crisis Management Team Co-Chairs will continue to notify central Duke and Trinity College senior administration.
+The Trinity Crisis Management Lead will continue to notify central Duke and Trinity College senior administration.

 - Notify Duke’s Emergency Coordinator or designee